cogcompneuro/docs/docs/2025/Extended Abstracts/Submission guidelines.md

 The manuscript will not be considered for a Contributed Talk if the Reciprocal Reviewer fails to fulfill their reviewing responsibilities with due diligence.

-Reviewers will be asked during review how certain they are of their judgement, and their level of expertise in the particular subfield of this paper.
+Reviewers will be asked during review how certain they are of their judgment, and their level of expertise in the particular subfield of this paper.

 Abstracts undergo light peer review.